keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 in—whatever that means over here—one of these archetypes gets to look pretty much like any other, oh you hear some of these new hires, the seersucker crowd come in the first day, “Wow!
-Hey—<span class="etym etym-life">that’s th-th’ Tree o’ Creation!</span> Huh?
+Hey—<span class="etym-life">that’s th-th’ Tree o’ Creation!</span> Huh?
 Ain’t it!
 Je-eepers!” <span class="page-ref">411</span>
 {: .mauvine}